sparkflows/sparkflows-docs/docs/azure/running-on-standalone.rst

 * Start off with executing the example workflows::

-    - Fire comes pre-packaged with a number of example workflows, you can start executing.
+    - Fire comes pre-packaged with a number of example workflows, you can start executing these workflows.